-Aveiro is a city with a slower pace of life, and with gorgeous canals weaving their way through it.
-It might be small but there is no shortage of charm here and it has a lot of history; if you appreciate architecture and style, then this is going to impress.
-As it’s smaller, it’s more suited to those who want to avoid the expat crowds and become a part of the community, because English is spoken less here.
+Aveiro is a city with a slower pace of life and gorgeous canals weaving through it.
+It might be small but there is no shortage of charm here and it has a lot of history; if you appreciate architecture and style, this will impress.
+As it’s smaller, it’s more suited to those who want to avoid the expat crowds and become a part of the community because English is spoken less here.

 The city is known to be safe, and tourist numbers are a lot lower during the summer months.
-It’s located further from the coast than other cities, although you’re not going to need to travel too far to find the coast and the stunning Atlantic Ocean if sea walks and sea air are your thing.
-Like most places in Portugal, property prices are low so you are sure to find great value here.
+It’s located further from the coast than other cities, although you won’t need to travel too far to find the coast and the stunning Atlantic Ocean if sea walks and sea air are your thing.
+Like most places in Portugal, property prices are low, so you will find great value here.

-There are plenty of restaurants to explore and there are plenty of bars and cafes that give you the opportunity to relax and watch the world go by.
-Whatever you are looking for in your move, there is no doubt that Aveiro really will deliver an authentic experience that you will eventually call home.
+There are plenty of restaurants to explore and plenty of bars and cafes that allow you to relax and watch the world go by.
+Whatever you are looking for in your move, there is no doubt that Aveiro will deliver an authentic experience you will eventually call home.

-Known as the Algarve of the North, the Silver coast stretches along the Western Altantic coast of Portugal between Peniche and just south of Porto.
-Famous for its pristine clean beaches, water sport activities, and world-class golf courses, this is a prime destination for holidaymakers but also offers much for those looking for the best places to live in Portugal.
+Known as the Algarve of the North, the Silver Coast stretches along the Western Atlantic coast of Portugal between Peniche and just south of Porto.
+Famous for its pristine clean beaches, water sports activities, and world-class golf courses, this is a prime destination for holidaymakers.
+It also offers much for those looking for the best places to live in Portugal.

 Known by locals as the “Costa da Prata”, it is less crowded than the Algarve and is famous for its ancient towns, breathtaking beaches, and rugged coastline.
-Many expats find their way here and their are a multitude of interesting towns and ports to explore including Peniche, Nazaré, Torres Vedras and Óbidos.
+Many expats find their way here and there are many exciting cities and ports to explore, including Peniche, Nazaré, Torres Vedras and Óbidos.

 Moving to Portugal Brings Plenty of Opportunities

-Whether you’re a digital nomad who wants to live in the countryside or you’re someone who loves immersing themselves in the culture and charm of the many elegant Portuguese cities, there is no shortage of options for where to live in Portugal.
+Whether you’re a digital nomad who wants to live in the countryside or someone who loves immersing yourself in the culture and charm of the many elegant Portuguese cities, there is no shortage of options for where to live in Portugal.